 I will have two chapters (one co-authored on polyvagal theory, yoga, and pain, and the other that I authored on nutrition, pain, and yoga) in a forthcoming book on a yogic approach to managing pain, in 2019, pre-order here.
 I also submitted a co-authored chapter with Dr. Noshene Ranjbar and Dr. Justin Otis, in a forthcoming book geared towards medical residency programs on burnout and resilience.

 I am currently looking for host sites for Integrative Headache Management and Integrative Rehab Practice courses, geared towards PT and other Rehab Professions, please contact via email for inquiries… as noted above, these courses are being redeveloped for an online/remote viewing format.
 My most recent presentation was for the New York Physical Therapy Association regional fall September 2018 conference, which was well-received.
 In addition, after these courses are completed, the next project will create a new CE course on Integrative Physiotherapy in Psychiatry & Mental Health… if this is of interest to your practice, let me know.

 Look for me at the Mind-Body Medicine Professional Trainings, offered by the Center for Mind-Body Medicine.
-The next open enrollment program will be the Fundamentals segment in the Baltimore/D.C. area in October.
-I will also be teaching and working on a Community Healing Collaborative for the Greater Houston area through 2018; in Kyle, South Dakota for Little Wound School under an ANA grant; Broward County, Florida for community-wide resilience building ; and a community resilience program for Sonoma/Northern California in relationship to the wildfires through 2019; and a unique VA program in Florida and Georgia combining the VA’s integrative health coaching model with CMBM’s small group model, to improve care for our veterans.
+The next open enrollment program will be the Fundamentals training at beautiful Esalen in Northern California.
+I will also be teaching and working on a Community Healing Collaborative for the Greater Houston area through 2018 and 2019; in Kyle, South Dakota for Little Wound School under an ANA grant; Broward County, Florida for community-wide resilience building ; and a community resilience program for Sonoma/Northern California in relationship to the wildfires through 2019; and a unique VA program in Florida and Georgia combining the VA’s integrative health coaching model with CMBM’s small group model, to improve care for our veterans.
 Stay tuned for more CMBM trainings and be sure to check out the highly rated FAM (Food As Medicine) programs – with the next installment at beautiful Esalen in California.